ayushshukla-dev/ayushshukla-dev/README.md

 ## 🎮 **Beyond Work**
 When I'm not coding or analyzing data, you'll find me:
 - Following my favorite sports 🏏⚽ as a sports enthusiast.
-- Playing the piano 🎹 or singigng 🎵 to unwind.
+- Playing the piano 🎹 or singing 🎵 to unwind.
 - Gaming 🎮 and exploring immersive worlds.

 ---